Chris-airobot/placement_quality/log/log.md

 ## Jan 9 2025
 - Camera should be ready soon, due to the problem of point cloud, one way is starting the simulation in a standalone style

+## Jan 20 2025
+Meeting notes:
+- Remember to check the frames, should record the data in base frame